Asian Brussels sprouts with soy sauce and honey become wonderfully caramelized when baked.

 Ready in about 40 minutes and truly easy to make, it's the perfect side dish to Asian-style meat or fish!

-Strangely enough, I actually loved those simply boiled sprouts, even as a kid.
+When I was a kid, my Dutch-born dad used to make the simplest Brussels sprouts, boiled in salted water.
+Strangely enough, I loved those sprouts.
 But these days, I'm looking for a bit more flavor when cooking vegetable recipes.

+One of my favorite recipes is roasted Brussels sprouts with garlic and Parmesan.
+They are wonderful!
 But there's something about these Asian Brussels sprouts.
-The combination of soy sauce, honey, and garlic makes for an especially flavorful dish.
-And the small amount of honey I add promotes beautiful and delicious caramelizing.
+The combination of soy sauce, honey, and garlic makes for an especially flavorful dish, and the small amount of honey promotes delicious caramelizing.

 Jump to: